 - Do you wish you could perform better and more consistently?

-- Do you have trouble handling when you do not perform?
+- Do you find it difficult to handle when you are not performing?

-- Do you have a strong internal critic who keeps you back?
+- Do you have a strong inner critic who holds you back?

-- Can you love bad results for a long time after?
+- Can you linger for bad results for a long time after?

-The benefits of hiring a mental coach and starting with mental training are many.
-Below are a few examples of things that mental training can help you with:
+The benefits of hiring a mental coach and start doing mental training are many.
+Below are a couple examples of what mental training can help you with: